-For the year ended 31st December, 2016, the Group achieved a consolidated profit attributable to shareholders of HK\$217.0 million, as compared to the profit of HK\$21.5 million attained in 2015.
-The substantial increase in the profit achieved was mainly attributable to the gain derived from the disposal of a 50% equity interest in the hotel project located at Ha Heung Road, To Kwa Wan, Kowloon.
+For the year ended 31st December, 2016, the Group achieved a consolidated profit attributable to shareholders of HK\$136.2 million, which was substantially above the profit of HK\$4.6 million recorded in 2015.
+The significant improvement in the profit attained was mainly attributable to the gain derived from the disposal by the Group of a 50% equity interest in the hotel project located at Ha Heung Road, To Kwa Wan, Kowloon.

-Operating profit before depreciation and amortisation, finance costs and tax for the year amounted to HK\$1,174.8 million (2015 - HK\$863.3 million).
-As the Group's hotel properties in Hong Kong are all owned and operated within the Group, they are classified in the Group's consolidated financial statements as property, plant and equipment and are subject to depreciation charges to conform to currently applicable accounting standards.
-Accordingly, depreciation charges in a total amount of HK\$514.4 million have been provided on these hotel properties for the year which, although having no impact on the Group's cash flow, have nevertheless adversely affected the results under review.
-In addition, depreciation charges on the Group's aircraft fleet for the year amounted to HK\$54.3 million.
+The Group's operating profit before depreciation and amortisation, finance costs and tax for the year amounted to HK\$1,192.8 million, as compared to HK\$873.2 million for the preceding year.
+However, as previously explained, as all the Group's operating hotel properties in Hong Kong are owned and operated within the Group, they are classified in the Group's consolidated financial statements as property, plant and equipment and are subject to depreciation to conform to currently applicable accounting standards.
+Accordingly, depreciation charges in an aggregate amount of HK\$514.4 million have been provided on such hotel properties in the financial results under review which, though having no impact on cash flow, have adversely affected the overall reported profit.
+In addition, depreciation charges on the Group's aircraft fleet for the year amounted to HK\$63.9 million.